jmartingp/BaSP-A2022-Etapa-1/README.md

 ```

 ## Week 01
-On week one we are going to replicate the landing desktop html layout, working with github.
+On week one we are going to replicate the landing desktop **html layout**, working with github.

 ### How to open
 ```